flopezo/pollinator_health_literature/README.md

 - [Economic value](#economic-value)

 ## Introduction
-This is a compilation of literature on the effects of neonicotinoids (and other insecticides) on insect pollinators (mostly bees).
+Compilation of literature about the effects of neonicotinoids (and other insecticides) on insect pollinators (mostly bees).

 ## Reviews on pollinators and neonicotinoid insecticides
 * Bass, C., Field, L.M., 2018.
 Neonicotinoids.
 Current Biology 28, R772–R773. https://doi.org/10.1016/j.cub.2018.05.061